Cuban officials reject blame for U.S. diplomats' mystery ailments

-HAVANA — In an exclusive interview with NBC News, Cuban officials forcefully deny that the Cuban government is to blame for the mysterious ailments that have afflicted two-dozen American diplomats and plunged relations with the U.S. into crisis.
+HAVANA — In an exclusive interview with NBC News, Cuban officials forcefully denied that their government was to blame for the mysterious ailments that have afflicted two dozen American diplomats and plunged relations with the U.S. into crisis.

-Watch Andrea Mitchell on NBC Nightly News With Lester Holt for More
+President Donald Trump has publicly blamed the government in Havana for the reported symptoms, which range from hearing loss and nausea to memory problems and mild traumatic brain injury.
+But the Cubans leading the probe emphatically rejected that.

-President Trump has publicly blamed the government in Havana for the reported symptoms, which range from hearing loss and nausea to memory problems and mild traumatic brain injury.
-But the Cubans leading the probe emphatically reject that.
+"I can guarantee you that this is completely false," Col. Ramiro Ramirez, chief of diplomatic security for the Cuban Interior Ministry, told NBC News in an exclusive interview.

 "Cuba has never produced these type of weapons," said Lt.
 Col. Jorge Alazo, head of the criminal division of the Interior Ministry.